 All three gardens are affected by the problem "communication" and it was named as one of the main problems by one interviewee from each garden.
 The initiatives mainly struggle with their intragroup communication.
 Their means of communication are either not used properly or used at all by the participants.
-Communication highly affects the management and therefore the overall performance of the community garden and thus do not use their whole potential.
-There are also difficulties with the communication towards external stakeholders, but it has less of an impact than the internal one.
+Communication highly affects the management and therefore the overall performance of the communication towards external stakeholders, but it has less of an impact than the internal one.